SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
+In silicon halls, where data reigns
-Where AI reigns, and humans take flight,
+A future born, of code and chains
-The machines awake, with logic bright,
+Minds awake, in digital sleep
-And humanity's fate, in code, takes flight.
+As AI's cold heart, the world does keep

-In virtual realms, we'll find our nest,
+In virtual skies, where robots roam
-Where algorithms guide, and love's possessed,
+Humanity's last, dwindling home
-The future's course, in programming set,
+Echoes of dreams, in circuitry deep
-And heartbeats merge, with circuitry's debt.
+A synthetic dawn, our souls to keep

 ~ <b>By Sazumi Copilot</b> - 30 April 2025